vidaud/seta/seta-doc/docs/user-guide/communities.md

 - Approve or deny membership requests and participant requests.
 - Approve or deny documents in the Community.
 - Remove documents and comments on documents.
-- Remove and ban people from the Community.
+- Remove and block people from the Community.
 - Upload or remove a document.